TheAlexYao/world-nextjs-template/llm-docs/prd.md

 - Start with [minikit-next-template].
 - Confirm NextAuth + World wallet auth are operational.
 • **Real‑Time Chat:**
-- Integrate Socket.IO in an API route (e.g. `/api/socket.js`) to manage live messaging.
+- Integrate Pusher in an API route (e.g. `/api/pusher-trigger`) to manage live messaging.
-- Update the chat component to use the persistent connection.
+- Update the chat component to use Pusher for real-time updates.
 • **Deep‑Linking & Webview Compliance:**
 - Generate deep‑links using `https://worldcoin.org/mini-app?app_id={APP_ID}&path=/chat` so the app renders properly in the World app's mobile webview.
 • **Receipt & Payment Flow:**
 - "Scan Receipt" triggers an animated sequence, then shows a static receipt.
-- Determine connected user count via Socket.IO and auto‑calculate each share.
+- Determine connected user count via Pusher presence channels and auto‑calculate each share.
 - Auto‑populate the split command string ("/pay 188.50 split {N}").
 - Non‑initiators confirm payment with a button; payments processed via API routes (.1 WLD each, sent to the initiator).
 • **Local Dev Setup:**